Easy recipe for Rhubarb Sorbet with rose plus secrets how to make a good sorbet not too hard, not too soft. Gluten free, vegan and dairy free.

 I'll be honest.
-I'm more of a creamy dairy ice cream fan and not normally the greatest fan of sorbets – unless the fan is on at full blast and it's terribly hot outside!
+I'm more of a creamy dairy ice cream fan and not normally the greatest fan of sorbets.
+Unless the fan is on at full blast and it's terribly hot outside!

-Last year, however, during our heatwave (canicule) in Paris, I discovered the best rhubarb and rose sorbet at our popular French frozen-food store, Picard.
+Recently, however, during our Parisian heatwave (canicules are becoming more frequent in France), I discovered the best rhubarb and rose sorbet at our popular French frozen-food store, Picard.
 I was so hooked, I'd marked it in my diary to develop my own homemade version as soon as it was rhubarb season.

 Rhubarb Sorbet Without an Ice Cream Maker

 I don't have an ice cream maker but use a sorbetière ice cream attachment for my Kitchen Aid stand mixer.
 If you don't have either of these, no worries!
 It's easy to make this without an ice cream maker.

 Without an ice cream maker, simply freeze the sorbet and after 30 minutes, stir it well.
 Repeat the process a few times until it looks like the right consistency.

 Alternatively, you can make your own homemade granita.
 Just freeze it for at least 2 hours.

 So, to make a granita, it takes 2 hours to freeze.
 Take the mixture out of the freezer every 30 minutes and stir around the ice crystals until it eventually forms into a delicious Rhubarb Rose Granita!

 Rhubarb sorbet with rose is particularly good served with the following:

 - Delicious crunchy almond Tuile cookies (tuiles also on video)